wandb/wandb/hack/http-header-context.md

 ## Proto

-- [ ] figure out how to regenerate the proto
+- [x] figure out how to regenerate the proto
+- [ ] where do we send the proto message?

 ```bash
 # Thanks Tony, without this, grpc is building cpp code from source and failed...